 We love mushrooms, but can't be too picky with what mushrooms we use as it depends on the season.

 So we always use a mix of what we can find.
 This time we used chestnut mushrooms and oyster mushrooms.

 But you can use other varieties we have used shimeji, Chanterelles and button mushrooms before.
 It is best to do a mixture of different mushrooms for different textures.

 What cut of beef is best for pies?

-We used some delicious Scottish diced beef from our Millers Meats Box just look at the beautiful cherry red colour in that meat.
-Their meat comes highly recommended by us.
+We used some delicious Scottish diced beef from the butchers, just look at the beautiful cherry red colour in that meat.

 You can use stewing steak, braising steak or a nice chunk of silverside, you don't need to use expensive meat for making a good Steak and Ale Pie.